Skip To Main Content

 Kent School Competencies

-Kent School is an intentional community with a central focus on equipping you with the skills that will empower you to make an impact on the broader world.
-We call these skills the Kent School Competencies, and they are taught in every context of our shared life—in our classrooms, in St. Joseph’s Chapel, on the stage, in our dormitories, on our playing fields, courts, rink, and river.
+The countless opportunities at Kent School are purposefully organized around the skills and habits of mind that will empower you to contribute to the common good.
+We call these skills and habits the Kent School Competencies, and they are taught in every context of our shared life—in our classrooms, in St. Joseph’s Chapel, on the stage, in our dormitories, on our playing fields, and beyond.

 Graphic of the five Kent School Competencies